An Investigative Database

 Sacred objects covered by NAGPRA cannot be legally collected.
 The trafficking market is categorically illegal under the 1990 statute, not gray.

-Vlisco at 180 years; Adinkra; the diaspora demand side
+180-year textile-archive case; Adinkra; the diaspora demand side

 The largest cluster in scope.
 Pre-existing Atlantic-diaspora practitioners (Vodou, Candomblé, Santería) provide a demand-side structure unlike any other cluster.